viebel/blog.klipse.tech/_posts/2016-07-20-lambda-calculus-1.md

 Nice!
 Now, we see visually the definition of the number `two`: Application of a function twice.

-In oder to make things more convenient, let's define a helper function `view`:
+In order to make things more convenient, let's define a helper function `view`:

 ~~~klipse
 (defn view [f]